Signals of merging supermassive primordial black holes in pulsar timing arrays

-with the incomplete gamma function $\Gamma$ and $\tilde{N}_\pbh = N_\pbh (\tilde{x})$.
-By substituting $t_r \rightarrow t_r + \tau_{f_r}$ we can therefore compute the rate for the emission of this frequency $R(t_r + \tau_{f_r})$.
-Multiple merger steps, possibly present due to successive hierarchical merging of PBH binaries with increasing mass due to large clustering, can be easily implemented by adding the rates and contributions to the GW energy density parameter for the corresponding steps as detailed in Ref.~\cite{Bringmann:2018mxj}.
-We include multiple merger steps when discussing the case of significant clustering, noting that this slightly shifts our results for $\delta_\dc = 10^3$ to lower PBH abundances compared to only considering a single step.
+Larger clustering generally leads to a larger number of PBH binaries contributing to the merger rate (note that $\tilde{N}_\pbh \propto \delta_\dc$) as well as a shorter timescale for the mergers (cf.\ the arguments of the gamma functions).
+Furthermore, multiple merger steps can be possible for large clustering due to successive hierarchical merging of PBH binaries with increasing mass.
+When discussing the case of significant clustering we implement multiple merger steps by adding the rates and contributions to the GW energy density parameter for the corresponding steps as detailed in~\cite{Bringmann:2018mxj}.
+Note that this shifts our results for significant clustering to at most $\mathcal{O}(10 \, \%)$ lower PBH abundances compared to only considering a single step.